How does the dispute process work?

 needs_response.
 When you update the dispute with evidence, we submit that evidence on your behalf, and the status changes to

 under_review.
-Within 60-75 days, the dispute’s status will change to
+The dispute’s status will eventually change to

-lost depending on whether the dispute is resolved in your favor or the cardholder’s favor.
+lost depending on whether the dispute is resolved in your favor or the cardholder’s favor—usually within 60 days.

 When the dispute is resolved, we’ll email you and also send a

 charge.dispute.closed event.
 In the meantime, you can always visit the disputed charge’s page in your dashboard for the dispute’s status or view all your disputes.